django-nonrel/mongodb-engine/docs/source/topics/gridfs.rst

    class Better(models.Model):
        blob = GridFSField()

-A GridFSField may be feeded with anything that PyMongo can handle, that is, (preferably) file-like objects and strings.
+A GridFSField may be fed with anything that PyMongo can handle, that is, (preferably) file-like objects and strings.

 You'll always get a :class:`~gridfs.grid_file.GridOut` for documents from the